HeatherWtr/Cryptocurrency_News_Aggregator/README.md

-# Cryptocurrency_News_Aggregator
+# Cryptocurrency News Aggregator
-Build a program that collects and displays news articles and updates from various cryptocurrency-related sources.
+That project collects and displays news articles and updates from various cryptocurrency-related sources.